AnnonsonTechWriter/AVEVA-Adapter-MQTT-Docs-AuthorIt/content/overview/mqtt-metadata/mqtt-specific-metadata.md

 <AdapterComponentId>.<Topic>.<ValueField>
 ```

 **Note:** Naming convention is affected by `StreamIdPrefix` and `DefaultStreamIdPattern` settings in the data source configuration.
-For more information, see [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration).
+For more information, see [AVEVA Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration).